FilipDem/Domoticz-iROBOT-ROOMBA-plugin/README.md

 It enables you to manage the following functions:
 * Start/stop cleaning (when stopping, the vacuum cleaner returns automatically to its docking station)
 * Status of the vacuum cleaner (charging, running, docking, ...)
+* Dedicated device for the battery status (Note: the battery status is systematically updated in the "Run" device.
+However on request an additional device is created from version 1.1.0 to give the battery status.
+This additional device is not made visible by default.
+It is required to use "Add device" in the Setup - Devices menu).

 It could easily extended with other functions, however so far it gives me all I need for my home automation (eg ROOMBA is running while I am not at home).